rebejellis/hugo-docs-website/docs/choose-your-model2.md

 Docusaurus markdown does not support embedded dropdowns or filters within tables.
 I would suggest using JavaScript (maybe DataTables or React Table) or a Docusaurus plugin to add that functionality to the table.
 -->

-For more information about which models require an API key, see the section on [Supported Models](https://gptforwork.com/help/supported-models).

-Use the [Cost estimator](https://gptforwork.com/help/billing/cost-estimator) to find out which model is most cost-effective for your inputs.